-This module is offered to students with no or little prior knowledge of Japanese.
-Due to the 'accelerated' aspect of the module, evidence of prior linguistic achievement (e.g. a GCSE A* grade in a foreign language) is essential.
+This module is offered to students with no prior knowledge of Japanese.
+This module is the equivalent of Japanese 1 + Japanese 2 combined.
+Due to the 'accelerated' nature of the module, evidence of prior linguistic achievement (e.g. a high GCSE grade or A2 CEFR level in a foreign language) is desirable.

 By the end of the module, students should be able to:

-Particles (postpositions), interrogatives, adjectives, verbs, present and past, the te-form of verbs and adjectives, the dictionary form of verbs, modifying clauses, the conditional form of verbs, etc.
+Particles (post-positions), adjectives, verbs, present and past, the te-form of verbs and adjectives, the dictionary form and the nai form of verbs, modifying clauses, etc.

 Students will learn to read and write some basic Kanji (Chinese characters)

 Subject-specific and transferable skills

 - Strategies for understanding gist and specific information